Integrate PayPal buttons and Card Fields

 Check processor response

-In response to an an authorize or capture request, payment processor codes are returned in the processor_response of the payment object.
+In response to an authorize or capture request, payment processor codes are returned in the processor_response of the payment object.

 For a complete list of responses, refer to the Orders v2 processor response definitions.